Montravius Adams

-Montravius Adams (born July 24, 1995) is an American football nose tackle for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Auburn.
+Montravius Adams (born July 24, 1995) is an American professional football defensive tackle.
+He played college football for the Auburn Tigers.

-Early years
+Early life

 Adams attended Dooly County High School in Vienna, Georgia.
 As a senior, he recorded 127 tackles, 34 tackles for loss and 7.5 sacks, leading the Bobcats to an 11–3 record and an appearance in the Class A state title game.
 In addition to being named All-State for the second straight year, he was selected as a participant in the 2013 Under Armour All-America Game.

-He was rated by Rivals.com as a five-star recruit and the 3rd best defensive lineman in his class.
+Adams was rated by Rivals.com as a five-star recruit and the 3rd best defensive lineman in his class.
 Early on, he leaned towards signing with Clemson (the first school to make an offer), but on National Signing Day in February 2013, Adams committed to play college football for Auburn University.

 College career

 Adams played in 13 games as a true freshman at Auburn in 2013 and had 20 tackles.
 In his first career snap, in the season opener against Washington State on August 31, he sacked Cougars quarterback Connor Halliday.
 At the conclusion of the season, he was named a Freshman All-American by 247 Sports.
 As a sophomore in 2014, he played in 13 games and made 10 starts, recording 43 tackles, 8 tackles for loss, 3 sacks and an interception.
 As a junior in 2015, Adams became a permanent starter at nose tackle, and had 44 tackles, 3 tackles for loss, 2.5 sacks and 2 forced fumbles.
 As a senior, he recorded 44 tackles, 8.5 tackles for loss, 4.5 sacks, 1 forced fumble, 1 interception, 2 blocked kicks, and a touchdown as team captain.
 SECCounty.com called him "the most consistent force for [an] Auburn defense that went from punchline to power in 2016."
 He was subsequently named first-team All-SEC, and a second-team All-American (by AP, CBS Sports and AFCA) at the conclusion of the season.

 Adams participated in the 2016 Senior Bowl, recording six tackles, one tackle for loss and a fumble recovery.